Many people wonder...Does linen shrink? Yes. Linen will shrink if proper care isn't used with this textile.

-How linen material is washed and dried significantly impacts whether linen will shrink.
-And, if a piece of fabric shrinks, it can impact the overlook of a product, from how a garment fits to the length of curtains.
+This is especially true if linen fabric is washed and dried using high heat.
+And, once a piece of fabric shrinks, it may be irreparable.
+It will impact the overlook of a product, from how a garment fits to the length of a set of curtains.

 Knowing why linen shrinks is the key to preventing it.
 By taking a few simple steps, you can get the most out of this luxurious fabric and make sure it will last for years to come.

 To understand why linen shrinks, it is important to understand how this fabric is constructed.

 Linen is made of fibers sourced from the stems of flax plants that are grown in cooler climates throughout the world.
 Although Belgium, France and the Netherlands are known for their production, quality, and history of flax, the plant is grown in other regions around the world.

 After a flax plant is harvested, the fibers are separated through a “retting” and “scutching” process.
 Retting occurs when flax is placed in water before being taken out to dry.
 Scutching further loosens the flax fibers by crushing the woody part of the stalk.

 Once the fibers are removed, they are “heckled,” which separates the short fibers using a combing technique.
 This leaves behind the long flax fibers.
 These fibers are spun into yarn before they are woven into a textile product.